 Dr. McManus uses his military, physician and academic experience to help improve health care by educating the public through speaking engagements and media appearances.
 He is an internationally recognized speaker with over 500 presentations worldwide.
 He has also participated in numerous televised interviews and served as a military medical correspondent for the Armed Forces Network (both radio and television).

-Dr. McManus developed this review course for Emergency Medicine physicians with Dr. Bose to help provide a focused perspective to a course that is sure to help Emergency Medicine physicians excel on their MyEMCert assessments.
+Dr. McManus developed this review course for Emergency Medicine physicians with Dr. Bose to help provide a focused perspective to a course that is sure to help Emergency Medicine physicians pass their MyEMCert modules.